Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 But have you noticed how many different types of eggs there are?
-I had, and I was wondering if there was a difference in nutritional value between pastured vs regular eggs.
+I had, and I wondered if there was a difference in nutritional value between free range and pasture-raised eggs.

 As it turns out, eating eggs from pastured chickens is much more nutritious than eating generic supermarket eggs.

-Types of Eggs
+A Comparison of the Different Types of Eggs

-If you have ever taken a closer look at the kinds of eggs available at your local grocery store, you too may have wondered what the differences are.
-So let’s clarify the terminology first and compare:
+If you’ve ever taken a close look at the kinds of eggs available at your local grocery store, you may have wondered about the differences.

 Cage Free Eggs

 The term “cage-free hens” means exactly what it sounds like: that the hens are not confined to cages, and instead can roam “freely” in what is most likely an overfilled coop or hen house.

 Free Range Eggs